 Or contact: Kathy Gallo, Region 3 Partnership Career Pathways Director, 781-593-6722 extension 6249; firstname.lastname@example.org

 Northern Essex Community College Career Pathways

 The Career Pathways Grant at Northern Essex Community College (NECC) supports students who are currently working with young children as well as those who desire a career in this rewarding field.
 NECC offers courses required for each level of certification through EEC including a CDA plus program which will give students the courses needed to apply for this nationally recognized credential through the Council for Professional Recognition.
-Additionally, Northern Essex offers a Director’s Certificate and has a partnership with North Shore Community College to offer accelerated Emerging Leaders cohorts, as well as Bachelor’s, and Master’s Completion programs at cooperating Colleges/Universities in our geographic region.
+Additionally, Northern Essex offers a Director’s Certificate and has a partnership with North Shore Community College to offer accelerated Emerging Leaders cohorts in the geographic region.
 The Career Pathways grant at Northern Essex Community College offers many supports to ensure the success of our students.
 Academic and Career Advising is available in English as well as Spanish, English classes, English language support in coursework, financial supports including the cost of tuition and textbooks are all available as needed.
 Career Pathways students also have access to the many supports and programs available at Northern Essex which will help them achieve their goals.

 Or contact: Doris Buckley, Director of Early Childhood Education Career Pathways; email@example.com; 978-556-3374